ygahounzo/h-NUMO/docs/source/index.rst

 h-NUMO is

-- `Easy to install and configure <installation.html>`_ on a compute node, including without administrative privileges.
+- `Easy to install and configure <installation.html>`_ on a compute node.

-- Easy to learn and understand, with online documentation, including a complete description of `the physisc and the numerics <numo_model.html>`_.
+- Easy to learn with [online documentation](https://ygahounzo.github.io/h-NUMO/index.html), including a complete description of `the physisc and the numerics <numo_model.html>`_.

 - Verified with a suites of `test cases <test.html>`_.